khadas/khadas_docs/linux/source/vim4/BuildLinuxKernel.md

-title: Build the Linux kernel
+title: Build the Linux Kernel
 ---

 Build the Linux kernel from source.